eBay/akutan/docs/kafka.md

 -   **Writing:** Kafka brokers don't implement group commit, so Kafka's log append performance will collapse with constant load spread across more clients.
-This would drastically limit our ability to scale out Beam's API tier.
+This would drastically limit our ability to scale out Akutan's API tier.

 Kafka was designed like a replicated log for a storage system, but it's not commonly used that way.
-We think the issues we're seeing are because the focus on Kafka lately has been on broader use cases, which don't seem relevant for Beam.
+We think the issues we're seeing are because the focus on Kafka lately has been on broader use cases, which don't seem relevant for Akutan.

-Kafka could still work as Beam's log, but working through the issues may be more trouble than it's worth.
-We plan to continue to use Kafka during the ProtoBeam v3 effort.
-In parallel, we will investigate our options for Beam's log and try to determine the best path forward.
+Kafka could still work as Akutan's log, but working through the issues may be more trouble than it's worth.
+We plan to continue to use Kafka during the ProtoAkutan v3 effort.
+In parallel, we will investigate our options for Akutan's log and try to determine the best path forward.

 Appendix: benchmark configuration/script
 ----------------------------------------